 If you (a) refuse to cooperate in required tests; (b) you use, possess, buy, sell, manufacture, or dispense illegal drugs or controlled substances in violation of this policy; or, (c) you are convicted of an illegal drug or alcohol related offense, you shall be subject to corrective or disciplinary action, up to and including termination.

 If you are convicted of driving a vehicle while under the influence of, or with ability impaired by, an illegal drug or alcohol, the Fire Chief will determine the appropriate level of discipline and corrective action plan to be imposed, up to and including termination.
-In general, for a first time conviction, the Fire Chief may place you on unpaid administrative leave (employees) or suspend your participation in NFPD’s Volunteer Firefighter Program (volunteers) for the period that your driver’s license is revoked.
+In general, for a first-time conviction, the Fire Chief may place you on unpaid administrative leave (employees) or suspend your participation in NFPD’s Volunteer Firefighter Program (volunteers) for the period that your driver’s license is revoked.
 For any period that you are issued a restricted license that enables you to drive to and from NFPD, you will be placed on modified duty that prohibits you from driving any NFPD Apparatus, but permits you to ride on or in a NFPD Apparatus as a passenger only, and to perform the other duties of your position that do not involve driving a NFPD Apparatus.
 You will be returned to your regular duties without restrictions once you again have a valid, unrestricted driver’s license.
 For a period of two years from the date you are returned to unrestricted duty, you will be required to submit to random illegal drug/alcohol testing every quarter and to submit to the Fire Chief a copy of your valid driver’s license and driving record every six months.
-The Fire Chief, in thier sole discretion, may modify any aspect of the foregoing discipline and corrective action plan, up to an including termination of employment/volunteer service, if there are any aggravating circumstances, such as harm to other persons or property, prior driving violations, etc. For a second offense, your employment or volunteer services will be terminated.
+The Fire Chief, in heir sole discretion, may modify any aspect of the foregoing discipline and corrective action plan, up to an including termination of employment/volunteer service, if there are any aggravating circumstances, such as harm to other persons or property, prior driving violations, etc. For a second offense, your employment or volunteer services will be terminated.

 Illegal Drug, Alcohol or Violence Related Charges - Duty to Notify NFPD.

-As a condition of continued employment/service, you must notify NFPD if you are charged with an offense involving illegal drugs, alcohol, or violence within NFPD five (5) days after being charged..
+As a condition of continued employment/service, you must notify NFPD if you are charged with an offense involving illegal drugs, alcohol, or violence within NFPD five (5) days after being charged.
 If you fail to notify NFPD within the required time, you may be subject to corrective or disciplinary action, up to and including terminated.
 The fact that you have been charged with an offense involving illegal drugs, alcohol, or violence does not necessarily mean that you will be subject to corrective or disciplinary action.
-The Fire Chief or thier Designee, will, in thier discretion, determine what, if any, action is appropriate under the specific circumstances.
+The Fire Chief or their Designee, will, in their discretion, determine what, if any, action is appropriate under the specific circumstances.

 Confidentiality.

 Information and records relating to positive test results, drug and alcohol dependencies and legitimate medical explanations provided to the MRO will be kept confidential to the extent required by applicable law.
-These records and information may be disclosed among NFPD officers or supervisors on a "need-to-know" basis, and also may be disclosed where required by applicable law or when relevant to a complaint, charge, claim or other administrative or legal proceeding initiated by you or on your behalf.
+These records and information may be disclosed among NFPD officers or supervisors on a "need-to-know" basis and also may be disclosed where required by applicable law or when relevant to a complaint, charge, claim or other administrative or legal proceeding initiated by you or on your behalf.

 NFPD's Right to Conduct Reasonable Searches.